 We carefully show them their own crooked family tree, the grafted branches and the ones that look broken beyond repair.
 Careful attention is paid to highlight God’s faithful hand in each story, each member of their legacy.
 We talk about loving our earthly family, our church family, and the perfect love of the heavenly Father, who loves us beyond our twisted limbs.

 We school our children at home, studying the stories of past cultures and heroes.
 With each new discovery, we examine something my own father drilled into me – World View.
 We ask how other people and cultures answered the following questions:

 - What are the rules?

 Those four questions inform every decision, every story in existence.
 We hold those views up to our own World View based in Scripture, discussing where they differ and why.
-We’re teaching our kids to recognize Truth from lies, the Redemption in the story of the world, and how even the most rebellious souls and bad guys could find grace in repentance.
+We’re teaching our kids to recognize Truth from lies and the Redemption in the story of the world.
+We’re teaching how even the most rebellious souls and bad guys could find grace in repentance.

 We say good night with Scripture.
 Sometimes it is the parents who are weak, who want to rush through the Bible reading to get to bedtime.
 But these moments to talk and wonder over Truth with our kids are fleeting.
 We want to take every opportunity we can to talk about following Jesus – with all its danger and desperate dependence on Him.

 Finally – when the kids are in bed and the dishwasher hums in the background, my husband and I face the End of Day questions – How much of today’s poor parenting will they remember?
 How will we ever surmount that difficulty with this child?… It drives us to our knees…